 We are all feeling the pull to nature more than ever during these uncertain times of quarantines and social distancing.

-Here are some tips to help encourage you and your kids to get outside and reap the many health benefits of being in nature each day:
+Here are some tips to help encourage you and your kids to get outside and reap the all of the benefits of being in nature each day:

 1 – Create a nature scavenger hunt.